Saints and Strangers

-Saints and Strangers is a book by George F Willison published in 1945 by Reynal & Hitchcock, New York.
+Saints and Strangers is a book by George F. Willison published in 1945 by Reynal & Hitchcock, New York.

-Its full title, Saints and Strangers - Being the Lives of the Pilgrim Fathers & Their Families, with Their Friends & Foes: & and Account of Their Posthumous Wanderings in Limbo, Their Final Resurrection & Rise to Glory, & the Strange Pilgrimages of Plymouth Rock, is a fair description of this historical account.
+Its full title is Saints and Strangers - Being the Lives of the Pilgrim Fathers & Their Families, with Their Friends & Foes: & and Account of Their Posthumous Wanderings in Limbo, Their Final Resurrection & Rise to Glory, & the Strange Pilgrimages of Plymouth Rock.

 The book includes an appendix listing names and data of the many "saints and strangers" involved as described in the title.

 A softback edition published by Time-Life Books is commonly found in thrift and used book stores.